alknopfler/alknopfler.github.io/content/post/go-debug-k8s-skaffold-cloudcode/index.md

 First, I will install the next vscode plugins that will allow me to run everything remotely:

 ### **Remote - SSH**
-**Description**: Remote - SSH: This pluggin allow us use our Laptop VScode to work in a remote server exactly like we use it in our local machine.
+**Description**: Remote - SSH: This plugin allow us use our Laptop VScode to work in a remote server exactly like we use it in our local machine.
 It uses ssh to connect to the remote server and run commands as well as use our plugins there.

 **Configuration**: As you can see, you could add your remote server and open a folder like a workspace to start working remotely.
 Just add your host info, and ensure you have ssh access to the host directly (added ssh key previously).
 Then you could navigate looking for the folder you want to add as you can see in the next picture: